yiansu/yiansu.github.io/index.md

 # About

-:wave: **Hello!** I am a fourth-year Ph.D. candidate in Computer Science, advised by [Simone Campanoni](https://users.cs.northwestern.edu/~simonec/index.html) at [Northwestern ARCANA Lab](https://users.cs.northwestern.edu/~simonec/Team.html).
+:wave: **Hello!** I'm a fourth-year Ph.D. candidate in Computer Science at Northwestern University, working with Professor [Simone Campanoni](https://users.cs.northwestern.edu/~simonec/index.html) in the [ARCANA Lab](https://users.cs.northwestern.edu/~simonec/Team.html).
-My primary research interest lies in advancing the field of parallel processing via compiler support and multi-threaded scheduling techniques.
+I research **_compiler_** and **_runtime techniques_** for **_parallel and heterogeneous systems_**.
-My research aims to enable programmers to write generic parallel programs while producing portable and performant binaries for various parallel architectures and heterogeneous systems.
+My work focuses on enabling developers to write high-level, architecture-agnostic parallel programs while generating efficient and portable binaries across diverse hardware platforms.
-I am also interested in parallelizing compilers, code analysis, and compiler optimizations.
+I build _compiler infrastructures_ and _scheduling frameworks_ that lower the barrier to performance portability, making high-performance computing more accessible to a broader range of programmers and researchers.
+My broader interests include _parallelizing compilers_, _static and dynamic program analysis_, and _compiler optimizations_ designed to scale with growing program complexity and hardware diversity.

 ---